Modern Middlewares for Automated Vehicles: A Tutorial: Comparison of Modern Middlwares

 When comparing the two presented \soamids, the main difference is the part of the development cycle at which these \shsoamids\ are aimed.
 While AUTOSAR \ac{AP} provides a large number of features for the deployment of applications to production vehicles, \ac{ROS 2} is focused on development.
 This is reflected in the license model of these \shsoamids. \ac{ROS 2} targets research and development, is free and open-source, while AUTOSAR \ac{AP} is only accessible through the purchase from commercial partners, as it targets \acp{OEM} and automotive suppliers.
 Consistent with this focus, AUTOSAR \ac{AP} specifies many features for resource control, configuration management, and state management, to ensure that applications can be correctly deployed in real vehicles. \ac{ROS 2} on the other hand, offers many features such as visualizations, standard messages, already implemented packages, and a large ecosystem to support the easy and fast development of new applications.
 Although provisions for starting applications are implemented, for example, no system health monitoring or complete software system configuration tools, as can be found in AUTOSAR \ac{AP}, is build into \ac{ROS 2}.
 This reduces the suitability of \ac{ROS 2} for deploying applications in production vehicles.
 In this context, the developments of APEX.AI should be examined, as their proprietary \ac{ROS 2} fork combines some advantages of both software systems.
+When discussing \soamid\ performance, comparing the communication performance of AUTOSAR \ac{AP} and \ac{ROS 2} proves challenging.
+Due to the closed-source nature of AUTOSAR \ac{AP}, only very few studies report its performance characteristics, in contrast to \ac{ROS 2}, for which extensive evaluations exist.
+The comparison is further complicated by the presence of multiple implementations of the AUTOSAR Adaptive standard, each exhibiting potentially different performance properties.
+In our tutorial, we identified only a non-peer-reviewed publication comparing both approaches \cite{schulik_efficient_2025}, but the available data did not allow us to draw conclusive results about their relative performance.